prism-rb/prism/README.md

 If you're interested in helping implement any of those features, or you want to contribute in any way, please make an issue or a pull request or just [get in touch with me](mailto:ncwjohnston@gmail.com).

 Prism is currently developed by a single person (who also has a lot of other ambitious projects).
 I would love to have some other people to help share the load.
 There's lots of low hanging fruit still to be plucked.

+### Supporting Prism Development

+Most open source projects are built on a mountain of unpaid labour.
+Even hugely successful projects that have good funding tend to have a history of excess unpaid labour to get to that point.

+Prism is taking a different approach, by launching with an Open Collective page.
+We're using Open Collective because it enables us to fund Prism as a project rather than one particular person.
+Funds in the Open Collective will only go towards future development.

+If you think this is a worthwhile project, please support us on Open Collective.
+If you think your company could benefit from Prism in the future, please advocate for your company to financially support Prism.

+My main goal around starting Prism with funding is that I want as much of the work that's done on Prism as possible to be reimbursed, no matter who's doing it.
+The other aspect is that I don't have very much spare time for projects but if I can get paid for my work I can do Prism as part of my day to day contract work.

+*[Support Prism on Open Collective]*(https://opencollective.com/prism)

 ### License